mikedunbar/AndroidCleanArchitectureLoginExample/README.md

 - Added a landing page activity that we send the user to after successful login.
 - Moved the login logic to the MVP UI architectural pattern (brute force/no framework)
 - Added unit tests for the non-Android code
+- Use RxJava and RxAndroid for threading support (work in background thread, update UI on main thread)
 - Used Dagger 2 for dependency injection
 - Gracefully handle activity lifecycle events, so we attach/detach to the presenter appropriately and don't lose TXN status
 - Organize classes into a sensible package structure